-ViT models such as Swin~\cite{liu_2021_swin, liu2022swin} take advantage of \texttt{WSA} to decrease the computational cost while adopting a shifting scheme (at the window level) to allow long-range connections.
-We note that \texttt{WSA} is not shift-equivariant, \eg, any shift smaller than the window size changes the token values within each window, as illustrated in \figref{fig:wsa_orig}.
+Swin~\cite{liu_2021_swin, liu2022swin} architectures take advantage of \texttt{WSA} to decrease the computational cost while adopting a shifting scheme (at the window level) to allow long-range connections.
+We note that \texttt{WSA} is not shift-equivariant, \eg, any shift that is not a multiple of the window size changes the tokens within each window, as illustrated in \figref{fig:wsa_orig}.